r1w1s1/r1w1s1/README.md

 Hi.
 I'm Ricardson.
-I work as Head of Infrastructure at [enjoei](www.enjoei.com.br).
+I work as SRE Team Leader.

 📫 How to reach me?